Monday, January 2, 2012

 1968-69 Tulsa Oilers Schedule

-I just found this 40-year-old schedule, printed on heavy paper stock -- the oldest item in my collection, featuring Meehan as a Tulsa Oiler.
+This 40-year-old schedule, printed on heavy paper stock features Meehan as a Tulsa Oiler.

 Toronto St. Michael's Majors Ticket

-This is the photo the sketch was based on, with a handwritten misspelling of "Gerry."
+Linnett negotiated with each team and made the illustrations from black and white photos.
+This is the photo the Meehan sketch was based on, with a handwritten misspelling of "Gerry."

 Buffalo Evening News Insert